This list is representative of the nature and number of electives offered each year.

 Professor Alexander H. Jordan

 Are ethical judgments influenced more by emotion or by reason?
 Is ethical behavior a product more of the environment or of the individual?
 How does acquiring power affect people’s moral choices?
 Why do people resent whistleblowers who uncover wrongdoing in organizations?
 What leads people to discriminate unfairly?
 Do integrity tests for employee screening work?
 Would including an ethical oath in the MBA curriculum increase moral behavior among tomorrow’s business leaders?
+These and other questions will be investigated in this discussion-based mini-course.
 Recent behavioral research has had much to say about the determinants of people’s moral judgments and actions.
-A primary goal of this mini-course is to familiarize students with this research and to thus increase their awareness of the psychological dynamics governing everyday morality and immorality.
+A primary goal of this course is to familiarize students with this research and to thus increase their awareness of the psychological dynamics governing everyday morality and immorality.
 Students will learn to identify, analyze, and respond thoughtfully to ethical challenges in professional life, and, through dialogue with their classmates, will learn to recognize moral differences and articulate their own positions coherently and persuasively.
 Readings will include empirical research in addition to traditional business cases.
 This course meets the Ethics & Social Responsibility (ESR) requirement.

 In this mini-course, we will have the opportunity to consider the ethical challenges that arise across the spectrum of business activity.
 Several faculty members from diverse disciplines will lead discussions of ethical issues in cases involving their particular areas of expertise.
 We will look at several specific ethical issues faced by businesses in the current environment both in the US and in the global marketplace, where different local practices and cultural norms seem to muddy the ethical water.
-The goal of the course is for students to acquire some practical business skills: the ability to identify the ethical dimensions of business problems, the ability to make practical, reasoned decisions when faced with ethical dilemmas, and the ability to justify those decisions in language that is both clear and persuasive.
+Our purpose in this course is to acquire some practical business skills: the ability to identify the ethical dimensions of business problems, the ability to make practical, reasoned decisions when faced with ethical dilemmas, and the ability to justify those decisions in language that is both clear and persuasive.
 This course meets the Ethics & Social Responsibility (ESR) requirement.

-GIXs are courses in which students travel outside the US with Tuck faculty to develop the knowledge, skills, and self-awareness for effective global business leadership.
+GIXs are mini-courses in which students travel outside the US with Tuck faculty to develop the knowledge, skills, and self-awareness for effective global business leadership.
 GIXs feature:

 The OnSite Global Consulting course offers students the opportunity to lead, plan, and execute a real-world consulting engagement.
 All projects include an immersive, full-time fieldwork component typically outside the U.S., offering students the opportunity to refine their consulting and project management skills while learning to successfully navigate new business environments and cultures.
 Clients include corporations, not-for-profits, and governments.
 Students work in self-managed teams under the guidance of advisors with extensive consulting and project management experience.